-1. Develop new approaches for determination of urban-scale greenhouse gas emissions flux measurements, that utilize remote sensing data (aircraft and satellite), that can be used for assessment of the adequacy of existing approaches for carbon management policy development.
+1. Develop new approaches for determination of urban-scale greenhouse gas emissions flux measurements, that utilize and evaluate remote sensing data (aircraft and satellite), that can be used for assessment of the adequacy of existing approaches for carbon management policy development.

-2. Characterize and quantify the uncertainties in mass balance approach and the mole ratio approach.
+2. Test our hypothesis that aircraft measurements provide a robust approach to measuring urban emissions using simple mass balance approaches and characterize and quantify the uncertainties in mass balance approach.

 3. Evaluate the cost and feasibility for scaling up efforts to include multiple cities or larger scale megacity environments, as a function of the size, landscape and available resources.

 These questions will be pursued in two two-week intensive measurement campaigns, in Indianapolis in October of 2012, and in L.A. in March of 2013, that very effectively leverage existing community resources, with substantial costs savings.
-For both campaigns, we will rely on two uniquely instrumented aircraft, the ALAR and CARVE aircraft.
+For both campaigns, we will rely on two uniquely instrumented aircraft, the ALAR and Carbon in Arctic Reservoirs Vulnerability Experiment (CARVE) aircraft.
 We focus on Indianapolis, in part as an ideal urban environment, that is isolated from other major metropolitan areas and associated emissions for ~200km in each direction, with a flat topography, enabling more accurate transport modeling and data treatment, for the mass balance approach.
 The well-defined boundary allows plume sampling to be optimized in such a way that the plume will be detectable while at the same time local sources will not confound the urban plume signal.
-Indianapolis is the 12th largest city in the United States and thus is a relatively challenging city in terms of scale.
+Indianapolis is the 12th largest city in the United States and thus is a significant city in terms of scale.
 It also has a fuel mix that is reasonably representative of midwestern cities.
 It has a ~600MW coal-fired powerplant within the city limits, which is helpful from a signal-checking point of view, and for quantitative comparisons.
 It is close to the ALAR aircraft home, which presents large savings in costs, and provides experimental and logistics efficiency.
 It has reasonably simple meteorology in the sense that it is flat and has distinct seasonality.

-We formulate the following broad project hypothesis for this project:

-The mass balance approach that we have proposed will be a suitable element of a carbon monitoring system that provides policy relevant measures of fossil fuel emissions from urban centers, with an acceptable and useful level of uncertainty.

 A.3 Research Flight Platforms